GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 **-C**
     Formats the report using tab-separated fields on a single line.
 The output is *w e s n {b t} v0 v1*.
-The data in braces only apply if **-Q** is used with 3-D data cubes.
+The data in braces only apply if **-Q** is used with 3-D data cubes.  **Note**: The *v0 v1* range reflects the full range of the data values and not just for the nodes inside the determined region.

 .. _-D:

 **-D**\ *xinc*\ [**+e**\|\ **n**][/\ *yinc*\ [**+e**\|\ **n**]]
-    Only pass grids whose grid spacing matches the given spacing.
+    Only pass grids (or cubes) whose spacings match the given spacing.
     Optionally append a suffix modifier.
     **Geographical (degrees) coordinates**: Append
     **m** to indicate arc minutes or **s** to indicate arc seconds.
 If one